Suicide: prevention, intervention and postvention

 We are keen to support initiatives to provide safe spaces, listening opportunities and practical support in all settings.
 This includes projects relating to community-led and non-clinical initiatives, and those delivered by a range of providers, including and beyond the mental health sector.

-This category is in partnership with the Samaritans and supported by a donation from the John Armitage Charitable Trust.
+This category is in partnership with the Samaritans and jointly funded by the John Armitage Charitable Trust.

 A life-changing opportunity